 I had an interesting conversation last night with my former teacher in Iranian studies.
-We were sitting at the bank of the river Main, listening to 2pac and talking about colonialism in history and politics, even in our own society in the Middle West (aka Europe).
+We were sitting at the bank of the river Main, listening to 2pac and talking about colonialism in history and politics in the Middle West (aka Europe).

 In that context, he led me read his newest article.
 It wasn’t edited or refined in any way but as soon as it is published, I see there is potential to write a review of that article here.